jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 patient, she was, that she never said a word about them but just left everything in Mr. Rucastle’s hands.
 He knew he was safe with her; but when there was a chance

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 199

 of a husband coming forward, who would ask for all that the law would give him, then her father thought it time to put a stop on it.
 He wanted her to sign a paper, so that whether she married or not, he could use her money.
 When she wouldn’t do it,